 The Andrew W. Mellon Foundation has awarded the Huntington Theatre Company $245,000 so that Huntington Playwriting Fellow Melinda Lopez (Sonia Flew, Becoming Cuba) can join the company’s full-time staff as playwright-in-residence.
-The award is one of 14 residency grants at theatre companies around the US announced this month.
+The award is one of 14 residency grants at theatre companies around the US.

-The three-year residency began on July 1, 2013, and will primarily provide Lopez with what she calls, “quiet time; dream-time; writing and more writing time.”
-In addition to the Huntington's production of her new play, Becoming Cuba, in the Spring of 2014, Lopez will have the opportunity to travel to Cuba for research, develop two additional pieces, and begin work on a third.
+The residency began in July 2013 and will continue through 2019.
+It will primarily provide Lopez with what she calls, “quiet time; dream-time; writing and more writing time.”
+In addition to the Huntington's 2014 production of her new play, Becoming Cuba, Lopez was able to travel to Cuba for research, develop two additional pieces, and begin work on a third.
 The Huntington will assist with readings, public readings, developmental workshops, and dramaturgical support.
-Lopez will also work closely with DuBois and the Huntington’s artistic staff to develop her skills as a producer and artistic leader.
+Lopez will also work closely with Artistic Director Peter DuBois and the Huntington’s artistic staff to develop her skills as a producer and artistic leader.
 “I’m so happy to have enjoyed a long, rich relationship with the Huntington,” she says.
 “To be able to work closely with Peter and the entire Huntington community in a new capacity and to be funded so I can write full-time is literally a dream come true.”

 About Melinda Lopez